 - Resisting an Executive Officer.
 This crime occurs when you use force or violence to prevent or deter a police officer, judge, or elected official from carrying out the responsibilities of their job.

 San Diego Resisting Arrest Defense Attorney

 For nearly two decades, criminal defense lawyer Vikas Bajaj has been advocating for the rights of criminal defendants in the greater San Diego area.
 He has handled thousands of complex criminal matters, including those for resisting arrest.
 He understands that your future is on the line and will fight to get the charges in your case reduced or dismissed.
-Call today to schedule your free consultation.
+Call today to schedule your initial consultation.